m356276/js-secret-finder/README.md

 # JS Secret Finder

-JS Secret Finder is a simple Python tool that scans JavaScript files for exposed client-side authentication logic and suspicious hardcoded values that may lead to sensitive information disclosure.
+JS Secret Finder is a simple Python tool that scans JavaScript code for exposed client-side authentication logic and suspicious hardcoded values that may lead to sensitive information disclosure.